 Medically Reviewed By: Wendy Boring-Bray, DBH, LPC

-Have you ever felt as if you began to like something simply because you see it a lot?
+Have you ever felt as if you begin to like something simply because you see it a lot?
 Do you like people more just because you're around them often?
 This may be a result of what is called the "mere-exposure effect" or "familiarity principle."

 Mere Exposure Effect Definition

 The mere exposure effect psychology definition is when you find yourself more fond of certain things simply because you are familiar with them, which is why it is also called the familiarity principle.
-This effect can influence your feelings on people, items, television shows, songs, and pretty much anything you might run into on frequently.
+This effect can influence your feelings on people, items, television shows, songs, and pretty much anything you might run into frequently.
 A key element is that the mere exposure effect refers to the fact that people begin to like something more without any substantive reason, other than their familiarity with it.